Alexander-a-a/Server-Deployment-Assignment/README.md

 # Description

-* A ExpressJS API for managing census participants
+* A ExpressJS API for managing census participants.

-* The app seeds the admin user in the db on startup if its not already created
+* The app seeds the admin user in the db on startup if its not already created.

+* Stores participant, work and home details in a normalized MySQL schema.

-* MySQL database hosted on **Aiven**
+* MySQL database hosted on **Aiven**.

-* Deployed on **Render**
+* Deployed on **Render**.

-* All endpoints protected with Basic Auth (admin/P4ssword)
+* All endpoints protected with Basic Auth (admin/P4ssword).

 # Tech Stack